SamuelB7/nestjs-prisma-jwt-api-template/README.md

 # NESTJS TEMPLATE API

-This is a REST API template made with NestJs, Prisma, JWT Authentication, Roles Guard and Vitest for testing
+This is a REST API template made with NestJs, Prisma and PostgreSQL.
+This project is configured to be used with docker compose.
+Documentation of the endpoints was made with Swagger.
+For unit and e2e tests, Vitest was used.

 ## Table of Contents